LorenzoMase/Traffic-Prediction-SDN/README.md

 TODO immagine validation set

 ## Packets length prediction model
-The second model proposed is trained with a real-time approach, meaning that the model is trained in a server that is connected to the network, in our case inside a virtual machine.
+The second model proposed is trained with a real-time approach, meaning that the model is trained in a server that is connected to the network, the latter located inside a virtual machine.
 This model is able to predict the length of the packets arriving, given the `src_ip`, `dst_ip` and `protocol`.
 At first, the `server_training_RT.py` is executed, this will start a server listening to any interface on the port 6343.
 Then, inside the virtual machine is executed the topology and the tcpdump command, together with netcat, to direct the traffic captured to the python server: `sudo tcpdump -i s2-eth1 -w - | nc <IP_address> <port>`.
 To connect the host machine with the virtual machine the interface `bridge100` was used.